linste-zh/viinvara/ReadME.md

-# viinvara
+# Viinvara
 cite as (APA 7): Steiner, Linda.
-(2025). *viinvara* (Version 1.2) [Computer software].
-GitHub. https://linste-zh.github.io/ViInVaRa/
+(2025). *Viinvara* (Version 1.2) [Computer software].
+GitHub. https://github.com/linste-zh/viinvara

 ---

 ## The "video interval variable rater"

-viinvara allows users to rate some variable on a scale while watching a video.
+Viinvara allows users to rate some variable on a scale while watching a video.
 The conditions are customisable.
 Results are presented in an interactive graph and can be downloaded as a CSV or JPEG.

 ## Feedback and Error Reports